Skip to main content

 What is an easement?

-An easement is an agreement that provides Otter Tail Power and Montana-Dakota Utilities the rights to access, construct, operate, and maintain transmission lines and associated facilities (e.g., structures, wires) on private property.
+An easement is an agreement that provides Otter Tail Power Company and Montana-Dakota Utilities Co. the rights to access, construct, operate, and maintain transmission lines and associated facilities (e.g., structures, wires) on private property.
 Our goal is to work closely with landowners to resolve concerns and reach voluntary agreements.

 What's the difference between an easement and an option?

 An option is a binding document and payment that gives Otter Tail Power and Montana-Dakota Utilities the right to choose to acquire an easement within a specific period of time for the project.
-Options are typically completed before easement agreements.

 What is a right of way?